Neil Gershenfeld: Career

-Research
+Research and recognition

-Neil Gershenfeld and his students have done an extensive amount of research.
-His research was published in Science as well as in The American Physical Society journal.
+His work has been published in Science as well as in The American Physical Society journal.
 Amongst many is the research on Experimental Implementation of Fast Quantum Searching, Microfluidic Bubble Logic research, Physical one-way functions.
+Gershenfeld is also known for releasing the Great Invention Kit in 2008, a construction set that users can manipulate to create various objects.

+He is a Fellow of the American Physical Society.
+Scientific American named Gershenfeld one of their "Scientific American 50" for 2004 and has also named him Communications Research Leader of the Year.
+Gershenfeld has been featured in The New York Times, in The Economist, and on NPR.